igneous-labs/inf-1.5/pricing/flatslab/README.md

 Call [PriceExactIn](#priceexactin) with `input_lst_mint=INF`, `output_lst_mint=output_lst_mint`

-### Management Instructions
+### Admin Instructions

-Only the current manager is authorized to execute.
+Only the current admin is authorized to execute.

-#### Initialize
+#### Init

 Permissionlessly initialize the program state.
-Can only be called once and sets manager to a hardcoded init manager.
+Can only be called once and sets admin to a hardcoded init admin.

 ##### Data